 Employers with a membership plan can increase the project's time so that the project can be live on the platform and can receive bids.

-They can also use the Sealed Project Upgrade feature to hide the bids from other freelancers that can help them to higher quality and genuine proposals as the freelancers can't see other freelancers' bids and won't try to outbid each other.
+They can also use the Sealed Project Upgrade feature to hide the bids from other freelancers which can help them to higher quality and genuine proposals as the freelancers can't see other freelancers' bids and won't try to outbid each other.

 With NDA (Non-disclosure Agreement) Upgrades, employers can ensure freelancers sign a Non-disclosure agreement before bidding on your post that ensures your posted project's confidentiality.